-First of all, you must be aware that there are options of laser(non-surgical) and surgical treatment for these types of lesion(s).
+There are options of laser(non-surgical) and surgical treatment for these types of lesion(s).
 Surgical treatment (excisional biopsy) has the advantage of very low recurrence and potential for being able to send the lesion for biopsy (confirmation diagnosis) if needed.
-Whereas laser treatment has higher risk of recurrence and no possibility to confirm the diagnosis as the lesions will be ablated (“burned away”).
-Worst case scenario by doing a CO2 laser treatment for a skin lesions is that a more serious condition such as a malignancy (cancer, pre-cancer) might be missed.
+On the other hand, laser treatment has higher risk of recurrence and no possibility to confirm the diagnosis as the lesions will be ablated (“burned away”).
+In the worst-case scenario, doing a CO2 laser treatment for skin lesions may lead to a more serious condition such as malignancy (cancer, pre-cancer) not being diagnosed.

 Possible side effects and complications of the CO2 laser treatment are as follows:

 - Pain: Numbing cream can be applied if desired to lessen the burning sensation of the laser which can be minimal to moderate.